China investigates more top PetroChina executives over corruption

 PetroChina's Ran was seen as a rising star in the company after turning the Changqing oil and gas field in northern China into a major producer.

-However, Unirule's Qiu said the problem was so entrenched that it would take more than a few investigations to root out.
+China's President Xi Jinping has vowed to tackle entrenched corruption at every level of the government, noting that graft threatens the very survival of the ruling Communist Party.

-"Just arresting a couple of leaders is not going to solve the problem, though of course in the short term it will produce a positive result," said Qiu.
+The former head of China's energy administration, Liu Tienan, was removed from his post in May on charges of corruption, and will face prosecution.

-(Additional reporting by Judy Hua, Megha Rajagopalan and Michael Martina in BEIJING and Alison Lui in HONG KONG; Writing by David Stanway; Editing by Jason Subler and David Evans)
+(Reporting by Aizhu Chen, Judy Hua and David Stanway in BEIJING and Charlie Zhu and Alison Lui in HONG KONG; Editing by Jason Subler and Ryan Woo)

 LONDON UK shares hovered just in positive territory on Tuesday as sterling fell ahead of Britain's budget statement due later in the day, with strong updates from smaller firms boosting the mid caps .